shaunc/ember-grid/README.md

       {{eg-column key="email"}}
     {{/ember-grid}}

-If `height` or `width` is not specified, `ember-grid` will read use its actual height on display.
+If `height` or `width` is not specified, `ember-grid` will use its actual height on display.
 If `row-height` is not specified, `ember-grid` will look for a height in css for an element rendered with class `.ember-grid .row`.
 If none is found, the default is `25` pixels.

 ### Simple text columns